SIVASMAS/OBSTACLE-AVOIDING-ROBOT-/README.md

 - Utilizes HC-SR04 with real-time distance measurement
 - Motor control using L298N driver module
 - Lightweight, compact, and beginner-friendly
-- Applicable for robotics education and hobbyist builds

 ---